Thanks to you, too, for tuning in to this, your favorite radio station for the excellence in broadcasting network, the Rush Limbaugh program.

 Thank you.

-Similar to what happened in Iraq, it appears Jacques Chirac really did have Saddam Hussein's back.
+Drawing a distinction between the people and the regime, similar to what happened in Iraq, it appears Jacques Chirac really did have Saddam Hussein's back.

-Who's got a Mr. Adima John's back?
+Who's got Mr. Adimajan's back?

 Ah, now that's a very good question.

-Uh I would look to the Russians, frankly.
+I would look to the Russians, frankly.

-It was done by his chief of staff, and they said uh we in Russia need to have a strategic relationship with the Islamic Republic of Iran.
+It was done by his chief of staff, and they said we in Russia need to have a strategic relationship with the Islamic Republic of Iran.

 We should transfer nuclear weapons capabilities, technologies, and ballistic missile technologies.